hiddenswitch/Spellsource/README.md

     Visit other tests to see how more complex cards are tested.
 An example of modifying random outcomes can be found in [`TheOldGodsTests#testYoggSaronHopesEnd`](/game/src/test/java/com/blizzard/hearthstone/TheOldGodsTests.java).
 For an example of overriding a discover action, see [`JourneyToUngoroTests#testFreeFromAmber()`](game/src/test/java/com/blizzard/hearthstone/JourneyToUngoroTests.java).

  6. Run your tests by executing `./gradlew game:test` on Mac or `gradlew.bat game:test` on Windows from a command line.
-You should receive no errors.
 If the engine has an issue parsing your card, you'll see an error in `CardValidationTests` with your card name specified.
+Other errors may occur due to differences in how projects run on Windows versus macOS; check the messages carefully for errors about your cards.
+If you don't see any about your cards, and you didn't change anything about other cards, you can safely proceed.
+For example, you can ignore issues related to "Weaponized Piñata" on Windows, because Windows does not read the "ñ" character correctly.

  7. To play with the card, start the server and client using the instructions in the Quick Start guide.